Teaching soccer (football) using Play with Purpose to develop player game sense

 (*these games have been adapted from similar described in ASC 1999,2005; Pill, 2010; Wein, 2007)

-Where players are ready for more refined game development, the use of ‘designer games’ to “chunk” (Charlesworth, 1994, p.
+Stage 4.
+Where players are ready for more complex game development, the use of ‘designer games’ to “chunk” (Charlesworth, 1994, p.
 30) tactical, technical, psychological, competitive and physical skills into an economical package simulating match conditions while honing skills and specific fitness requirements (Charlesworth, 1994) can be implemented.
 A designer game is then game play deliberately planned to extend game sense skill development through a competitive environment simulating match conditions.
-The ‘match’ is constructed (or constrained) to achieve a specific game understanding (Charlesworth, 1993).
+The ‘match’ is constructed (also termed conditioned or constrained) to achieve a specific game understanding (Charlesworth, 1993).
 For example:

 Comments